rajvanshipradeep15/tracardi-api/docs_new/docs/getting_started/core_definitions.md

 Tracardi is capable of both receiving and sending data, thus defining two types of traffic:

 1. **Inbound Traffic:** This includes systems that send data to Tracardi, such as websites, internal systems, and services.
-The incoming traffic is identified by an Source ID defined in Tracardi.
+The incoming traffic is usually associated with [event source](components/event_source.md) and identified by an Source ID defined in Tracardi.

 2. **Outgoing Traffic:** This involves external systems or services to which Tracardi can sends data.
+Outgoing Traffic is usually associated destinations.

 !!!
 Tip